lif31up/encoder-only-transformer-adapter/README.md

   - **Option 1: Retrain only the new later layers**
   - ~~Option 2: Retrain all layers~~

-In this validation, they will use **option 1 trafer** with `bert-base-uncased`.
+In this implementation, they will use **option 1 trafer** with `bert-base-uncased`.
 The above implements serve as the new later layers of the pretrained model.

 ---
 ### Configuration